-Should any test data from either these monitoring requirements or tests performed by the North Carolina Division of Water Resources indicate potential impacts to the receiving stream, this permit may be re-opened and modified to include alternate monitoring requirements or limits.
+Should any test data from this monitoring requirement or tests performed by the North Carolina Division of Water Resources indicate potential impacts to the receiving stream, this permit may be re-opened and modified to include alternate monitoring requirements or limits.

-NOTE: Failure to achieve test conditions as specified in the cited document, such as minimum control organism survival and appropriate environmental controls, shall constitute an invalid test and will require immediate follow-up testing to be completed no later than the last day of the month following the month of the initial monitoring.
+NOTE: Failure to achieve test conditions as specified in the cited document, such as minimum control organism survival, minimum control organism reproduction, and appropriate environmental controls, shall constitute an invalid test and will require immediate follow-up testing to be completed no later than the last day of the month following the month of the initial monitoring.

-A. (24.)
-INSTREAM MONITORING
+A. (16.)INSTREAM MONITORING

+[15A NCAC 02B.0500 ET SEQ.]

-The facility shall conduct semi-annual instream monitoring (intake structure on the Cape Fear River (approximately 3 miles upstream) and 2.6 miles downstream of the Outfall 001, and approximately 1000 ft. from Outfall 004 (Bay 8) for total arsenic, total selenium, total mercury (method 1631E), total chromium, chlorides, dissolved lead, dissolved cadmium, dissolved copper, dissolved zinc and total hardness (as CaCO3).
+The facility shall conduct semi-annual instream monitoring at three locations:

+- ➤ intake structure on the Cape Fear River (approximately 3 miles upstream) - 2.6 miles downstream of Outfall 001 - > approximately 1000 ft. from Outfall 004 (Bay 8)

+Sampling will be conducted for the following parameters:

+Total Arsenic [μg/L] Total Selenium [μg/L] Dissolved Cadmium [μg/L] Total Chromium [μg/L] Chlorides [mg/L] Dissolved Lead [μg/L] Total Mercury (method 1631E) Dissolved Copper Dissolved Zinc [μg/L] [ng/L] [μg/L] Total Hardness (as CaCO 3) [mg/L]

 For the purpose of this requirement, semi-annual means that samples are collected twice per year with at least 120 calendar days between sampling events.
 The monitoring results shall be reported on the facility's Discharge Monitoring Reports and included with the NPDES permit renewal application.

-Instream monitoring is provisionally waived considering the permittee's participation in the Lower Cape Fear River Basin Association provided the Association agrees to sample for all the parameters listed in this condition and at the specified locations.
+Instream monitoring is provisionally waived considering the permittee's participation in the Lower Cape Fear River Basin Association, provided the Association agrees to sample for all the parameters listed in this condition and at the specified locations.
 Instream monitoring shall be conducted as stated in this permit should the permittee end its participation in the Association.

-A. (25.)
-ELECTRONIC REPORTING OF DISCHARGE MONITORING REPORTS
+A. (17.)ELECTRONIC REPORTING OF DISCHARGE MONITORING REPORTS [NCGS 143-215.1(b)]

-[G.S.
-143-215.1(b)]

-Federal regulations require electronic submittal of all discharge monitoring reports (DMRs) and program reports and specify that, if a state does not establish a system to receive such submittals, then permittees must submit monitoring data and reports electronically to the Environmental Protection Agency (EPA).
+Federal regulations require electronic submittal of all discharge monitoring reports (DMRs) and program reports.
 The final NPDES Electronic Reporting Rule was adopted and became effective on December 21, 2015.